What Is a CRM Database and Why Do You Need One?

 Here are the three main types available.

 On-site databases, also called on-premise databases, are stored directly on your company’s servers—hence the name.
-These tend to be very expensive and complex, and more often than not, it’s large enterprises that go for them.
+These tend to be very expensive and complex, and more often than not, large enterprises go for them.
 They usually require a whole team of specialists to maintain.

 Of course, the drawback is that they tend to take a lot of work.
 There’s no team provided to help you manage open-source databases—you have to do it all yourself.
 That includes handling things like data security.